godspeedsystems/gs-documentation/docs/event_sources/overview.md

 ---
 # Overview

   Event sources in Godspeed framework captures event and allows you to define entry or trigger points of application.
 Like `express` type, event source will allow you to expose your application through REST API or a `cron` type event source to schedule a recurring call to a workflow.
+To know the design principles of the Event source, refer [this](design_priciples#three-fundamental-abstractions).

 ## Types of Event Sources
   1. Event Source